aslakjohansen/cflat/README.md

 # Cflat

-This package implements the C♭ langauge (pronounced C-flat).
+This package implements the C♭ language (pronounced C-flat).
 It aims to implement the procedural subset of C#.

 Currently, it supports:
 - integers and booleans.
 - variable declarations and assignments in one statement.
 - variable assignments
-- branches with `if` ad `else`.
+- branches with `if` and `else`.
 - blocks.
 - while and do-while loops.